Setting up Uptime Kuma on the Raspberry Pi

 Updating Uptime Kuma on the Raspberry Pi

-Once the Uptime Kuma team releases an update you will likely want to upgrade to it.
-This following section will show you how you can update the software in a few simple steps.
+Once the Uptime Kuma team releases an update, you will likely want to upgrade to it.
+The following section will show you how to update the software in a few simple steps.

-1. First, we will need to change into the directory where we cloned Uptima Kuma to on our Raspberry Pi.
+1. First, we will need to change into the directory where we cloned Uptime Kuma to our Raspberry Pi.

 You can change to this directory by using the command below.

-2. Now that you are in the correct directory you will want to use git to pull the latest version of the Uptime Kuma code.
+2. Now that you are in the correct directory, you will want to use Docker to pull the latest version of the Uptime Kuma software.

 Conclusion